-Dollar Lee is a Colorado native and is a student that is currently enrolled at the University of Colorado Denver.
-He will soon be graduating with a Bachelor’s of Arts in Public Health and Ethnic Studies in December of 2016.
+Dollar Lee is a Colorado native and recent graduate at the University of Colorado Denver.
+He received a Bachelor’s of Arts in Public Health and Ethnic Studies in December of 2016.
 Over the years among Lee’s undergraduate career, he has been involved in various student clubs on campus and organizations including the CU Denver Dragon Boat team, and the Asian Pacific Development Center (APDC).
 For many years, Lee has been involved with APDC’s Youth Leadership Academy (YLA) assisting students with leadership training and college preparation.
 He is passionate to help students seek higher education and to serve the local AAPI community.

 After graduation he hopes to pursue his Master’s degree at the Colorado School of Public Health.
 He strives to engage and educate the younger generations to be become aware of Asian American challenges.
 He strongly believes that we have to know where we come from in order to know where we need to go next.